 Resources for Academic Integrity

-There are some ways to reduce the probability of academic misconduct, such as telling students about your expectations, including the policy in the , assigning random seats for exams, stating before the exam that students must work independently, are not allowed to talk to each other or others, are not allowed to use phone or Internet whatever applies.
+There are some ways to reduce the probability of academic misconduct, such as telling students about your expectations, including the UConn policy in the syllabus, assigning random seats for exams, stating before the exam that students must work independently, are not allowed to talk to each other or others, are not allowed to use phone or Internet whatever applies.

 If You Encounter Academic Misconduct, Community Standards office can assist you in any cases of Academic Misconduct. https://community.uconn.edu/academic-misconduct/